 Population Genomics of Cod in the Gulf of Maine

 Results from the original GMGI Atlantic cod sequencing project helped springboard a deeper exploration of the population genomics of cod in the Gulf of Maine.
 Previous research showed that cod in the Gulf of Maine belong to two seasonal spawning groups (spring and winter) that have overlapping distributions.
 The cod fishery in the Gulf of Maine is currently managed as one stock, but managing the winter and spring spawning groups as two distinct stocks would improve production; however, the spawning season of an adult cod cannot be identified without sacrificing the individual.
-At GMGI, we have collaborated with the Massachusetts Division of Marine Fisheries, to develop a molecular test that can assign Atlantic cod in the Gulf of Maine to a spring or winter spawning season using a small clip of fin tissue.
-We have sampled more than 200 cod from the Gulf of Maine over six years for use in low coverage genome sequencing, which allowed us to identify genes under selection that are involved in the mechanisms that separate spawning season and sex in cod.
-Using this technique, we have developed genetic markers that can reliably distinguish between spring and winter-spawning cod, as well males and females, without sacrificing individuals.
-This molecular technique can serve as a valuable tool for fisheries research and management to delineate sexes and stocks of Atlantic cod without further depleting the stocks.
+At GMGI, we have collaborated with the Massachusetts Division of Marine Fisheries to develop a molecular test that can assign Atlantic cod in the Gulf of Maine to a spring or winter spawning season using a small clip of fin tissue2.
+We have sampled more than 200 cod from the Gulf of Maine over six years for use in low-coverage whole-genome sequencing, which allowed us to identify genes under selection that are involved in the mechanisms that separate spawning season and sex in cod.
+Using this technique, we have developed genetic markers that can reliably distinguish between spring and winter-spawning cod, as well males and females, without sacrificing individuals, which can serve as a valuable tool for fisheries research and management to delineate sexes and stocks of Atlantic cod without further depleting the stocks.

 - Barney, B.T., Munkholm, C., Walt, D.R. and Palumbi, S.R.
 (2017) Highly localized divergence within supergenes in Atlantic cod (Gadus morhua) within the Gulf of Maine.
 BMC Genomics 18, 271 doi:10.1186/s12864-017-3660-3 https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3660-3